-Sales Taxes

 - Use Tax Safe Harbor.
-The Governor's budget assumes \$2.2 million in additional sales and use tax revenues from his proposal to establish a safe harbor provision on the state personal income tax return.
+The budget assumes \$2.2 million in additional sales and use tax revenues from the establishment of a use tax safe harbor provision on the state personal income tax return.
 Filers who purchase taxable items from vendors that do not collect or remit Rhode Island sales tax are responsible for the payment of use tax on those purchases.
 Personal income tax return forms will include a table to assist filers with the determination of use tax owed based on the filer's Rhode Island adjusted gross income and single purchases over \$1,000.
-Proper filing of use tax, per the Tax Administrator's instructions, will absolve the filer from the requirement to pay any additional taxes owed as well as any penalties. - Hotel Room Resale.
-The Governor's budget assumes \$0.8 million from proposed legislation that subjects the entire cost of hotel room rental, including the markup charged by resellers that purchase rooms from hotels at wholesale rates, to state sales tax, state hotel tax, and local hotel tax.
-Room resellers are required to register with the Division of Taxation.
-Hotels remain liable for the collection and remittance of taxes associated with the wholesale sale of the rooms to the reseller.
-Combined with an additional \$0.1 million in associated hotel tax collections, the Budget assumes a total revenue increase of \$0.9 million. - Other Temporary Lodging.
-The Governor's budget assumes \$0.4 million from proposed legislation to subject rentals of time share properties and rooms at bed and breakfast inns, with at least one bedroom for a rental period of less than 30 days, to the state sales tax of 7.0 percent, state hotel tax of 5.0 percent, and local hotel tax of 1.0 percent.
-Combined with an additional \$0.1 million in associated hotel tax collection, the Budget assumes a total revenue increase of \$0.5 million. - Automated Sales Suppression Devices.
-The Governor proposes legislation to criminalize the purchase, sale, and use of technology that enables the understatement of actual sales for sales tax purposes.
-The Tax Administrator will provide safe harbor to those persons in possession of such a device, if any requested information is provided, any unreported tax is corrected, and all amounts owed are fully paid by October 1, 2014.
-The Budget includes \$0.8 million in associated revenues.

-Personal Income Taxes

-- State Employee Compliance.
-The Governor assumes \$0.4 million of additional revenues from establishing compliance with state income tax laws as a condition of employment for all state employees.
-Each year, the Division of Taxation will notify any state employee who is out of compliance of the amount of any tax, interest, and penalties due and provide procedures to come into compliance.
-Should an employee fail to respond or make a good faith effort to come into compliance, the state controller will begin garnishment of the employee's wages. - Employee Classification Taskforce.
-The Governor's budget includes additional personal income tax revenues of \$1.0 million from the creation of an interdepartmental task force to prevent misclassification of employees by employers such as categorizing workers as contracted staff instead of employees and paying wages lower than the minimum wage or not properly documenting payroll expenses.
-The taskforce will include representatives of the Department of Labor and Training, the Division of Taxation, the Commerce Corporation, the Attorney General, and the State Police.
-The Budget additionally assumes \$0.8 million in interest and penalties from collections and compliance efforts undertaken by the Division of Taxation.
-The combined impact for this initiative is a revenue increase of \$1.8 million. - Registration Block.
-The Governor's budget assumes \$0.3 million in additional income tax revenues from the establishment of a compliance requirement for new vehicle registrations.
-The Tax
+Proper filing of use tax, per the Tax Administrator's instructions, will absolve the filer from the requirement to pay any additional taxes owed as well as any penalties.
+This tool is another method to voluntarily comply with current law.
+The Assembly concurred. - Automated Sales Suppression Devices.
+The budget includes \$0.8 million in revenues associated with the inclusion of legislation to criminalize the purchase, sale, and use of technology that enables understatement of actual sales for sales tax purposes.
+The Tax Administrator will provide safe harbor to those persons in possession of such a device, if all requested information is provided, all unreported tax is corrected, and all amounts owed are fully paid by October 1, 2014. - Public Employee Compliance.
+The budget assumes \$1.1 million in new personal income tax revenues from establishing enhanced compliance requirements for all public employees.
+The Governor proposed legislation to establish new compliance standards for state employees.
+The Assembly enacted legislation that expanded the requirements to include all state and municipal employees and officials.
+Each year, the Division of Taxation will notify any public employee who is out of compliance of the amount of any tax, interest, and penalties due and provide procedures to come into compliance.
+Should an employee fail to respond or make a good faith effort to come into compliance, the state controller or the municipality will begin garnishment of the employee's wages. - Registration Block.
+The budget includes \$0.3 million in additional income tax revenues from the establishment of a compliance requirement for new vehicle registrations.
+The Tax Administrator will provide quarterly reporting of applicable data to the registry of motor vehicles, and upon certification of subsequent compliance, the filer will be allowed to register vehicles.
+Combined with \$0.2 million in associated interest and penalties, the combined impact is a revenue increase of \$0.5 million. - Employee Classification Taskforce.
+The budget includes additional personal income tax revenues of \$1.0 million from the creation of an interdepartmental taskforce to prevent misclassification of employees by employers, such as categorizing workers as contracted staff instead of employees and paying wages lower than the minimum wage or not properly documenting payroll expenses.
+The taskforce will include representatives of the Department of Labor and Training, the Division of Taxation, the Department of Business Regulation, the Attorney General, the State Police and the Workers' Compensation Court.
+The budget additionally assumes \$0.8 million in interest and penalties from collections and compliance efforts undertaken by the Division of Taxation.
+The combined impact for this initiative is a \$1.8 million increase in revenues.

-Administrator will provide quarterly reporting of applicable data to the registry of motor vehicles, and upon certification of subsequent compliance, the filer will be allowed to register vehicles.
-Combined with \$0.2 million in associated interest and penalties, the combined impact is a revenue increase of \$0.5 million.